 Then again, that walk might be good for my waistline given the amount of burgers I’m going to be consuming from this place – Gojima, take my money!

-This post is based on two visits to Gojima – one under Gojima’s invite, and one independently paid for.
+This post is based on three visits to Gojima – two under Gojima’s invite, and one independently paid for.

 What do you think about rice burgers, dear reader?
 Totally faddish or something you see yourself sinking your teeth into again and again?
 Let me know in the comments below!